-Here we'll therefore look at the best in task management apps and software, to help make it easier to both organize and manage your business needs.
+Here we'll therefore look at the best task management apps and software, to help make it easier to both organize and manage your business needs.

 Easynote is another easy-to-use task management tool which is nicely affordable.
 It provides you with the tools to create, assign and track tasks.
 Targeted at both everyday users and businesses, the app can be used to organize everything from shopping lists to multi-platform projects.

 In terms of features, the software allows you to collaborate on tasks, and share files.
 You can also set deadlines, task dependencies, alarms and reminders, as well as providing feedback to colleagues, and asking for amendments on tasks.
 What’s more, if you plan on using the software in your business, you don’t need any training.
 It works straight out-of-the-box.